and-kal/second-brain/content/tech/ShellCommands.md

 `export`
 \
--> ...displays all exported variables, when no arguments given
+-> displays all exported variables, when no arguments given
 \
 exports a variable, which can then be verified with `printenv`
 \